 Thomas W. Morris, Artistic Director

-Thomas W. Morris was appointed artistic director of the Ojai Music Festival starting with the 2004 Festival.
-He is recognized as one of the most innovative leaders in the orchestra industry and served as the long-time chief executive of both The Cleveland Orchestra and the Boston Symphony Orchestra.
-Mr. Morris is active nationally and internationally as a consultant, lecturer, teacher, and writer.
+Festival and will provide artistic direction through the 75th Festival in 2021.
+Mr. Morris is recognized as one of the most innovative leaders in the orchestra industry and served as the long-time chief executive of both The Cleveland Orchestra and the Boston Symphony Orchestra.
+He is currently active nationally and internationally as a consultant, lecturer, teacher, and writer.

-Mr. Morris is a founding director of Spring for Music, and serves as the project’s artistic director.
+Mr. Morris was a founding director of Spring for Music and served as the project’s artistic director.
 He currently serves as a member of the Board of Trustees of the Curtis Institute of Music and as chair of its Board of Overseers, and is a member of the Board of Directors of the Interlochen Center for the Arts.
 He is also an accomplished percussionist.

 From its founding in 1947, the Ojai Music Festival has created a place for groundbreaking musical experiences, bringing together innovative artists and curious audiences in an intimate, idyllic setting 80 miles northwest of Los Angeles.
-The Festival presents broad-ranging programs in unusual ways, giving patrons a fresh perspective on the works they hear.
-The four-day festival offers a complete immersion experience with main concerts, free community events, symposia, film screenings, and gatherings.
-Considered a highlight of the summer season, Ojai remains a leader in the classical music landscape.
+The Festival presents broad-ranging programs in unusual ways with an eclectic mix of rarely performed music, refreshing juxtapositions of musical styles, and music by today’s composers.
+The four-day festival is a complete immersive experience with concerts, free community events, symposia, film screenings, and gatherings.
+Considered a highlight of the summer season, Ojai has remained a leader in the classical music landscape.

 The Ojai Music Festival attracts the world’s greatest musical artists.
-Through its unique structure of the Artistic Director appointing an annual Music Director, Ojai has presented a “who’s who” of music including Aaron Copland, Igor Stravinsky, Olivier Messiaen, Michael Tilson Thomas, Kent Nagano, Pierre Boulez, John Adams, Esa-Pekka Salonen, Robert Spano, Pierre-Laurent Aimard, David Robertson, eighth blackbird, George Benjamin, Dawn Upshaw, Leif Ove Andsnes, Mark Morris, and Jeremy Denk.
+Through its unique structure of the Artistic Director appointing an annual Music Director, Ojai has presented a “who’s who” of music including: Aaron Copland, Igor Stravinsky, Olivier Messiaen, Michael Tilson Thomas, Kent Nagano, Pierre Boulez, John Adams, Esa-Pekka Salonen, Robert Spano, Pierre-Laurent Aimard, David Robertson, eighth blackbird, George Benjamin, Dawn Upshaw, Leif Ove Andsnes, Mark Morris, Jeremy Denk, and Steven Schick.